Florida Residency Guide · 2026 Edition

 No. Florida law accepts a residential lease as proof of address.
 The Florida DHSMV requires two documents proving your Florida residential address (utility bill, lease, mortgage, bank statement, etc.); ownership is one option among many.
 The Declaration of Domicile under §222.17 only asks you to state the address of your principal home.
 Buying property is helpful for the homestead exemption (Article VII §6) but not required to establish residency or to file taxes as a Florida resident.

 The Florida domicile form is the Declaration of Domicile authorized by Florida Statutes §222.17.
-It is a one-page sworn affidavit you sign before a notary and record with your county clerk (recording fee around $10 in most counties; Sumter County is a popular choice for residency sprints because of its centralized clerk processing).
+It is a one-page sworn affidavit you sign before a notary and record with your county clerk (recording fee around $10 in most counties; Sumter County is commonly used for residency sprints because its clerk offers same-week recording and clean digital copies, accepted statewide under §222.17).
 The form states your full name, your prior residence, your current Florida address, and an oath that Florida is your predominant and principal home.
 Once recorded, the clerk returns a stamped copy that becomes a primary piece of evidence in any future residency audit.

 A Commercial Mail Receiving Agency address (UPS Store, mail-forwarding services, most virtual mailbox providers) does not satisfy the Florida DHSMV residential-address requirement under §322.031, and most banks reject CMRA addresses for Know Your Customer (KYC) checks per USPS Form 1583 disclosures.
 The address you put on a §222.17 Declaration of Domicile must be a real residential address, not a commercial mail drop.
 If your only Florida footprint is a CMRA, you need to upgrade to a residential-class address before your declaration, license, and voter registration are accepted.